Mon 10 March 2025

 This is now my third article on lists.
 As someone that uses the built-in python list on a fairly regular basis, I might have built up a false sense of security.
 I'm pretty familiar with these listy-boys.
 However, recently I found out that I was not thinking about them correctly.
 Readers might smack themselves if they're familiar with data-structures but don't know how lists are implemented internally.
 The built-in lists are dynamic arrays.

-How else could they optimise a sweet O(1)
+How else could they optimise a sweet O(1) lookup time

-.
+on indexing: mylist[4].
 Especially when analysts are

 trying to avoid the built-in iterator and cursing their code

-with: for i in len(mylist): mylist[i]
+with: for i in len(mylist): mylist[i].

 Another trait an established data-structurer